-Political economy, critical theory, immigration, theories of nationalism & citizenship.
+Political economy, German contemporary films, critical theory, immigration, theories of nationalism & citizenship.

 "Memorial to the Murdered Jews of Europe in Berlin: The Spectacular [A]ffect of Vergangenheitsbewältigung."
 International Journal of Zizek Studies 6, no. 2 (2012).